top of page

 Martin Lee Thomson- Euphonium

-Martin is a founding member of Dopey Monkey, award-winning trombone quartet Aeris Brass, Carnyx Brass and is the Artistic Director of the Dandelion Jazz Orchestra.
-He is a recipient of the Fordham University Founder's Scholars Award, Scottish International Educational Trust award, Cross Trust Award, Anglo-Norse Scholarship and the Donald Dewar award which supports the brightest and best of Scotland's young artistic talent.
-His collaborative composition Fresh Fish, written for Dopey Monkey was finalised for ITEC Jim Self Creative Award 2021 and features in the NMC Big Lockdown Music Survey 2022.
+Martin is a founding member of several innovative ensembles, including Dopey Monkey (current Chamber Music Scotland Artists-in-Residence), the award-winning trombone quartet Aeris Brass, and Carnyx Brass.
+He also serves as the Artistic Director of the Dandelion Jazz Orchestra.
+His achievements have been recognised with numerous awards, including the Fordham University Founder's Scholars Award, the Scottish International Educational Trust Award, the Cross Trust Award, the Anglo-Norse Scholarship, and the Donald Dewar Award, which supports Scotland’s most promising young artists.

 • White Facebook Icon